 IntraBio’s platform technology results from decades of research and over $350 million of investments from organizations worldwide.
-Our pipeline has broad applicability to be developed as novel treatments for rare and common neurological disorders, lysosomal storage disorders (LSDs), and inflammatory diseases.
+Our pipeline has broad applicability to be developed as novel treatments for rare (“orphan”) and common neurological disorders, as well as ageing/extending healthspan.

 Our lead compound (IB1001) is characterized by a well-established safety and tolerability profile and has a unique potential to address the underlying neurological symptoms and manifestations across a spectrum of genetic and common disorders.

-IB1001 is initially being developed for three orphan indications where there are currently no FDA approved therapies: Niemann-Pick Disease Type C (NPC), GM2 Gangliosidosis (Tay-Sachs and Sandhoff Disease), and inherited Cerebellar Ataxias (CA).Clinical Programs
+IB1001 is initially being developed for multiple orphan indications where there are currently no FDA approved therapies: Niemann-Pick Disease Type C (NPC), GM1 & GM2 Gangliosidosis (Tay-Sachs and Sandhoff Disease), and inherited Cerebellar Ataxias (CA).Clinical Programs

 IntraBio is currently prioritizing the development of its late-stage lead drug candidate (IB1001) which has the potential for near-term approval in multiple indications.